Tsjippy/cloud/README.md

-This module makes it possible to enable and use captcha on forms made with the formbuilder or on the wordpress default forms (login, register, reset password, comment)
+This module makes it possible to upload files from the website to a OneDrive folder.<br>